rahul-jha-official/Data-Structures-Algorithms/bit-manipulation/README.md

 }
 ```

+### Problem 4
-<strong>Problem 4:<br> An n-bit gray code sequence is a sequence of 2n integers where:
+<strong>An n-bit gray code sequence is a sequence of 2n integers where:
 - Every integer is in the inclusive range [0, 2n - 1],
 - The first integer is 0,
 - An integer appears no more than once in the sequence,